Phantom-Intruder/kubelabs/NewRelic101/nre-relic-kubernetes.md

 SINCE 1 day ago TIMESERIES
 ```

 This will give you a graph that shows the memory used vs the memory limit given to the pod.
 If the memory used reaches the memory limit, you can expect OOM issues (not always however).
+You can then use the pods shown by the graph in the event explorer to get specific about what happened.
+You can also use the APM page to see if there was a memory leak from the application or if garbage collection is not happening prpoerly, etc...